TGBVFX/tgbvfx-environment/README.md

 - Select the shots you want to export.
 - Right-click > "Export...".
 - Choose your exports.
- - It does not matter where the project root is set to, or how your folder structure is setup so you can just put your Nuke scripts and transcodes directory in the preset.
+ - It does not matter where the project root is set to, or how your folder structure is setup so you can just put your Nuke scripts and transcodes directly in the preset.

  ![capture](https://user-images.githubusercontent.com/1860085/28813768-033234f0-769b-11e7-9ace-0550f4a3677b.PNG)